Hey there! Yes, you. I want to introduce you to an amazing way to boost your personal training business and skyrocket your income.

 Flexibility should also accommodate absenteeism.

 Over a long program period, you are bound to have no-shows or even dropouts.

-Life is constantly changing and happening, a client could fall ill, get pregnant, move for work, or just lose interest.
+Life is constantly changing and happening; a client could fall ill, get pregnant, move to work, or lose interest.

-Whatever the case may be, you want a program that takes a flexible approach to fluctuate attendance figures and allows for some sort of catch up the potential for sessions missed while not holding back more consistent members.
+Whatever the case may be, you want a program that takes a flexible approach to fluctuating attendance figures and allows for some catch of the potential for sessions missed while not holding back more consistent members.

-You can do this through intensity scaling and not having too much of a complex progress curve in your periodization when it comes to exercise methods.
+You can do this through intensity scaling and not having too much of a complex progress curve in your periodization regarding exercise methods.